Lesson 5 Introduction

 This understanding of “righteousness” will make many other verses come alive.
 You will find the following phrases throughout scripture:

-- …established in righteousness…
+- Established in righteousness

-- …city of righteousness…
+- City of righteousness

-- …rule/reign in righteousness..
+- Rule/reign in righteousness

-- … the way of righteousness…
+- The way of righteousness

-- …works of righteousness…
+- Scepter of righteousness

-- … the fruit of righteousness…
+- The fruit of righteousness

 “If ye know that he is righteous, ye know that every one that doeth righteousness is born of him.” — 1 John 2:29

 We have seen that the colors, thread, and type of cloth used in the Tabernacle all speak of God’s life in a people.
-This is pointed out in the clothing of the High Priest who points the way.
+This is pointed out in the clothing of the High Priest, who points the way.
 It is seen in the entry curtains that point the way to each of the three compartments.
 They all point to keep moving from East to West to have more of God’s life.

 Now let’s look at what’s inside the Tabernacle.
 We will start at the gate to the Court.
 There are two major “appointments” in the Court that we must pass on our journey.

-Jesus is our Passover Lamb who went to the Cross (Altar) to make a way for us to be free from sin & death.
-The priests however must start at the Brass Laver no matter which way they go, (Exodus 40:30-32).
+Jesus is our Passover Lamb, who went to the Cross (Altar) to make way for us to be free from sin and death.
+However, the priests must start at the Brass Laver no matter which way they go (Exodus 40:30-32).
 They have already been sanctified by the blood at the Altar.

-Then the priest washed at the Laver before going on.
+Then, the priest washed at the Laver before going on.
 This represents being washed by the water of the Word (Ephesians 5:26).
-Both the Altar and the Laver were made of brass or bronze (both are copper alloys).
+Both the Altar and the Laver were made of brass or bronze.
+Both are copper alloys.
 Brass (bronze) is a symbol of judgment.
+The Court represents Salvation.